tokland/omreact/README.md

 #### Actions are agnostic

-An action is any object (or function, if has constructor/event arguments) you want.
-So if you don't like the overhead of previosly defining which the actions are, you are not forced to do so, create your own abstractions using strings, arrays, objects, get fancy with [proxy objects](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy), whatever works for you.
+An action can be any any object or function, if it has constructor/event arguments.
+Create your own abstractions using actions as strings, arrays, objects, or even get fancy with [proxy objects](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Proxy), whatever works for you.

 Check the [examples](examples/src) to see some alternative ways:

-- Using a [helper function](https://github.com/tokland/omreact/blob/master/examples/src/counter/CounterActionsSimple.js) to build actions from strings with no need to define them.
+- Using a [helper function](https://github.com/tokland/omreact/blob/master/examples/src/counter/CounterActionsSimple.js) that builds actions from a string and constructor arguments.

 - Using [ADT constructors](https://github.com/tokland/omreact/blob/master/examples/src/counter/CounterSimpleAdt.js)